rbe549/rbe549.github.io/project3spring2023.md

 <a name='prob'></a>
 ## 2. Problem Statement
 A key component of any product which a human has to interact with are beautiful visualizations.
-This is the first step in a human building a trust with an autonomous machine.
-Think for example of your first smartphone and the UI it had versus how it looks now.
+This is the first step for a human to build trust with an autonomous machine.
+For example, think of your first smartphone's UI and compare it to how it looks now.
 This not only makes things easier to use but also more efficient and intuitive.
-To recap, our visualization takes in sensory information and provide insights into how the robot is thinking.
+In summary, a good visualization system takes in sensory information and provide intuitive insights into how the robot is thinking.
 Visualizations are not only important for debugging the issues in the software but they are also a basic Human Robot Interaction (HRI) problem as we mentioned before.
 One such classic visualization is the infamous `rviz` as shown in Fig. 1.

 <div class="fig fighighlight">
   <img src="/assets/2023/p3/rviz.png" width="100%">